Skip to main content

 2. All other reservable space

 a.
-Clients must terminate or cancel by written notice received by the Event Coordinator on or before ten (10) business days prior to event to receive full refund of payments (except the 25% non-refundable deposit).
+Clients must terminate or cancel by written notice received by the assigned Event Coordinator on or before ten (10) business days prior to event to receive full refund of payments (except the 25% non-refundable deposit).
 Clients shall be liable for full rental charges if the termination or cancellation occurs fewer than ten (10) business days prior to the event.

 CATERING